 Workers’ compensation insurance covers all necessary medical treatment for your injuries, which may include ambulance services, hospital stays, direct medical treatment, testing, surgery, prescriptions, or rehabilitation.

-In South Carolina, injured workers receive treatment for their work injuries from doctors chosen by their employers.
+In West Virginia, injured workers receive treatment for their work injuries from doctors chosen by their employers.
 If an employee fails to get medical treatment after a workplace injury, their workers’ compensation claim will likely be denied.

 Charleston workers receive wage replacement for some of the time they spend out of work.
 Injured workers are entitled to two-thirds of their weekly wage while out of work.
 However, there are some important considerations to keep in mind.